Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Introduction

 It is convenient for us to use the following convention for the base of logarithms. \emph{We write $\log$ for the base $2$ logarithm, so that $\log 2=1$.} We can now state our main theorem.

 \begin{theorem} There is a positive constant $c>0$, such that the following holds.
 Let $\lambda$ be an algebraic number.
 Then

 \end{theorem}

 We stress that $\lambda$ here can take any complex value in $\overline{\Q}$, not only real values.
-Our estimates show that one can take $c=0.44$ in the above result.
+Our (non-rigorous) numerical calculations show that one can take $c=0.44$ in the above result.
 This is probably not optimal.